UI-Research/mobility-from-poverty/documentation/git_training.md

 *Switching between branches*

 If you are working on multiple issues you will likely want to be able to switch between branches.
 The easiest way to switch between branches without losing work is to `git commit` the changes you made prior to switching branches.
-If you try to change branches with untracked changes that are not commited generally Git will stop you.
+If you try to change branches with untracked changes that are not committed generally Git will stop you.

 *Oops!
 I forgot to switch branches and did a lot of work!*